cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 Please follow instructions on how to [create a EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) and [add workers nodes](https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html) to it.
-And don't forget to add necessary permissions for the IAM user that Cirrus CI is using:
+And don't forget to add necessary permissions for the IAM user or OIDC role that Cirrus CI is using:

 ```json
 "Action": [